Welcome to St. Mary’s University School of Law J.D. Program

 The Board of Law Examiners will conduct a proper investigation of the moral character and fitness of the applicant (excluding cases that were dismissed or in which the applicant was found not guilty, minor traffic violations, expunged records of arrest or conviction, pardoned offenses and Class C misdemeanors), evidence of mental illness, legal proceedings alleging fraud against the applicant, and civil litigation or bankruptcy proceedings that reasonably bear on the applicant’s fitness to practice law.

-Further information will be furnished to incoming students at a special orientation session after the start of classes.
+Further information will be furnished to incoming students at a special orientation session after classes start.
 Students also may request this information from the State Bar of Texas, Character and Fitness Division, Board of Law Examiners, P.O.
 Box 13486, Austin, TX 78711-3486.
 Visit the Texas Board of Law Examiners website at ble.texas.gov/character-and-fitness.